Collinformatics/AudioTranscription/README.md

 - The program will save your transcribed messages in the 'logs" folder

-  - Open log.txt to view and edit the text
+  - Open "log.txt" to view and edit the text